therealzaini/basic-deep-learning/docs/source/quickstart.rst

 .. code-block:: bash

-    The model predicts that the next term of the sequence [1, 2, 3, 4, 5] is 6.121602207205266.
+    The model predicts that the next term of the sequence [1, 2, 3, 4, 5] is 6.095201928726749.

-While the model is still not accurate, the error is pretty tolerable given the restricted amount of data.
+While the model is still not accurate, the error is pretty tolerable given the restricted amount of data and the size of the network.
 Further more, the accuracy could be drastically improved by increasing the number of hidden layers, the neurons and epochs.
-At last, the learning rate can be tweaked for faster convergence as well.
+At last, the learning and decay rates can be tweaked for faster convergence as well.